MeyvinIsCool/Spider-Man-1.9-Mod-by-J16D-Fixes-by-Meyvin-Tweaks/README.md

 - Added Remade Pizza Time Mission by MeyvinIsCool (Mission v2) (Thanks For Mr.Demon "Genos" Cyborg For Giving Me The Source Code)
 - Added Hit Counter (v2)
 - Added 3 New Suit Powers
-- Added Only Side Mission #2 - Hacks , Here And There (Thanks to GTA Loyalty)
+- Added Only Side Mission #2 - No More Supplies (Thanks to GTA Loyalty) (Spanish Texts Available Inside The Addon Folder)
 - And MORE ....

 I Had So Much Fun Time Making These Fixes And Also Thanks To These People Who Helped Me A Lot !